GabeOchieng/Zomato_Restaurants_Analysis/README.md

 Analysis of Zomato Restaurants to gain knowledge of rating and popularity in different cities.

-## Analysis I: Below three images include rating analysis with mouse-over tool tip functionality
+## Analysis I: Below images include rating analysis

 - Filtered record of highest and lowest rated restaurants of India: